will-thompson-k/tldr-transformers/notes/clip.md

 **Note**: This model may not be considered a language model or transformer, but it uses attention in an interesting way, so worth a read.
 Also note that this paper is on the longer side, 48 pages.

+**Most interesting quote**: (from blog post) "Deep learning systems are often reported to achieve human or even superhuman performancey on ImageNet that surpassed reported human top-5 accuracy on vision benchmarks, yet when deployed in the wild, their performance can be far below the expectation set by the benchmark.
+In other words, there is a gap between “benchmark performance” and “real performance.”
+We conjecture that this gap occurs because the models “cheat” by only optimizing for performance on the benchmark, much like a student who passed an exam by studying only the questions on past years’ exams.
+In contrast, the CLIP model can be evaluated on benchmarks without having to train on their data, so it can’t “cheat” in this manner.
+This results in its benchmark performance being much more representative of its performance in the wild.
+To verify the <ins>“cheating hypothesis”</ins>, we also measure how CLIP’s performance changes when it is able to “study” for ImageNet.
+When a linear classifier is fitted on top of CLIP’s features, it improves CLIP’s accuracy on the ImageNet test set by almost 10%.
+However, this classifier does no better on average across an evaluation suite of 7 other datasets measuring “robust” performance" --> **Zero-shot performance is true robust performance, everything else is probably peaking**.

 The authors motivate the problem by observing that breakthroughs in NLP were due in large part by pre-training using web-sourced text (as opposed to needing very large, crown-sourced, high-quality "gold-label" labeled datasets).
 They ask if this is possible as well for CV, which is predominantly still trained on hand-labeled datasets.
 Note that these models are generally *discriminative models*, attempting to learn class membership for a given image.
 For instance, the authors point out that *Noisy Student EfficientNet-L2* requires 33 TPUv3 core-years to train, which is a lot of resources for predicting only *1000* ImageNet classes.

 The authors' contribution is the study of image classifiers trained with natural language understanding at large scale through **C.L.I.P.** - Constrastive Language-Image Pre-training.
 They find that this model architecture is able to learn to preform a wide-range of tasks during pre-training, including OCR, geo-locatization, etc. Further, the model is able to achieve SOTA results at 4x the effiency of a Transformer model.